Are ceramic coatings worth it?

 An important feature of a nano Ceramic Coating is that it is hydrophobic.
 This basically means that water will be repelled instantaneously.
 When your car is ceramic coated, the incredible hydrophobic effect of the coating will cause water to bead up and roll of the finish along with most dirt, grime, or mud (as it has all been unable to bond to your vehicle’s paint).

 When people ask “what is ceramic coating” this is often the first demonstration.

 .
 However, there are some “ceramic” spray-on products that depend heavily on a polymer that replicate the same hydrophobic attributes.
 They just don’t last as long.

 4b.
 Mud & Dirt Repellent

-Ceramic paint coating works much harder at protecting the surface of your vehicle than an ordinary paint job.
+Ceramic paint coating works much harder at protecting the vehicle than an ordinary paint job.

-Rain and water bead as opposed to accumulating on the surface.
-Snow and ice does not stick to the surface.
+Rain and water bead as opposed to accumulating on the paint finish.
+Snow and ice does not stick.
 And mud as demonstrated above just slides off.

 4c.
 Protection from UV Damage / Oxidization / Rust